freeorion/freeorion/BUILD.md

 FreeOrion should compile on Windows 8.1 (or later), Mac OS X 10.10 (or later) and Linux operating systems.
 Other operating systems have reported to work, but support is not actively maintained by the FreeOrion developers.
-FreeOrion is developed for x86 compatible processor architectures, other architectures haven't been tested.
+FreeOrion is developed for x86 compatible processor architectures; other architectures haven't been tested.

-The FreeOrion source code makes heavy use of templates and requires much memory to compile ; 8 GiB RAM or more is recommended.
+The FreeOrion source code makes heavy use of templates and requires much memory to compile; 8 GiB RAM or more is recommended.
 Expect up to 45 minutes on a Intel Core i5 system, or about 5 min on a 12-core AMD Ryzen 9 3.8 GHz system.